Albuquerque Entry Requirements

 All Visa Waiver Program countries

 How to Apply: Apply online at esta.cbp.dhs.gov.
-Processing typically takes minutes but can take up to 72 hours
+Processing typically instant to 72 hours.

 Visa Required